-94 sightings were performed: 17 BFT and 77 other species.
+57 sightings were performed: 5 BFT and 52 other species.
 Several photos of BFT sightings are provided.
 According to the professional spotters' opinions, part of the BFT schools could be deeper and less visible, but professional spotters could estimate them according to their experience.

-The 2022 survey was performed later than the last four campaigns (2015, 2017, 2018 and 2019), but earlier than 2013 (started on June 18th).
-The BFT sightings occurred almost over the whole period.
-The same regarding other species sightings: a high number of loggerhead turtles, swordfishes and dolphin-like cetaceans (including pilot whales and Risso's dolphins) were sighted all along the survey.
-Two sperm whales and a juvenile were detected during the first survey in the western part of the area.
-Two sharks and three mantas were spotted as well.
+The 2023 survey was performed earlier than the last 2022 (started on June 11).
+Less BFT sightings occurred almost over the whole period.
+The same regarding other species sightings: less loggerhead turtles, swordfishes and dolphin-like cetaceans (including pilot whales and Risso's dolphins) were sighted all along the survey.
+Last years were spotted also some Sharks and mantas in contrast to this year where their presence are not recorded.